inspec/inspec-aws/docs/resources/aws_cognito_userpool.md

 # aws\_cognito\_userpool

-Use the `aws_cognito_userpool` InSpec audit resource to test properties of a single specific Cognito User Pool.
+Use the `aws_cognito_userpool` InSpec audit resource to test properties of a single specific Cognito user pool.

-The AWS::Cognito::UserPool resource creates an Amazon Cognito user pool.

 ## Syntax

-Ensure that an user pool id exists.
+Ensure that an user pool ID exists.

-    describe aws_cognito_userpool(user_pool_id: 'test') do
+    describe aws_cognito_userpool(user_pool_id: 'USER_POOL_ID') do
       it { should exist }
     end